2001 – 2002 Readings and Talks

 — Steve McCaffery

 A bridge is a passage between two banks.
-On Saturdays both banks are closed.
+On Saturdays, both banks are closed.
 A well is located in a wall of sound.
-But space is not the stake and suddenly both travellers fall in.
+But space is not the stake and suddenly both travelers fall in.
 Now draw a line between some water and their eyes.
 Express it as the border of a reservoir.
 The term ears stands ready to attack.
 Attach it then repeat the phrase my body lives inside a closed shed.
 The nose with this noise invents a scale.
 The cottage is attempts and tries to break at random or at noon a forest hidden by a single tree.
 Narrative dilates sporadic or clairvoyant in a place where bed becomes the meaning of the rest.
 Now say embrace me.
 Motors trivialize.
 Eighty-six windows show the noun to be a house.
 The heart is now a hole in space that falls across and leaves a certain number.
 Forget the thirds in this and the silhouettes change place.
 You can no longer have a choice.
 You start at zero by the church called word in the forest by a beach beyond the sea between a fingernail at the moment logic begins.
 Basic liquids add a soup.
 Now change it.
 Write down I can no longer state a model is at work.
 Then make filters for each body.
 Draw all the composition off.
 Forbid readers to leave.
 This sea as a mixture and the sand relating questions to the horizontal movements of a prebiotic plan.
 You are now discovering that concrete form involves both circulation and the clinamen.
 Start to weave and you’ll connect this space.
 Now try to say the eye is paradoxical so that all future lines repeat a plate.
 Nothing is narrative.
 Now alter it.
 The equator drops and float upstream.
 A pluralist sidewalk remains.
 Go back to the start.
 The Saturdays stay close to a catastrophic separation.
 The bridge is now a son who kills the father at a crossroad.
 In the well of the week drops the son’s name.
 Add wings to it.
 Now set out all the other links to constitute a set of probable ideas.
 The crevice of the lip connects a writing that’s as still as ink.
 This final switch is exactly what’s happening.
 The constant factor in a cloud.

 September 25, 2001